Xijiang1997/iIMPACT/docs/breast_cancer_example.rst

 * The nuclei identification information matrix 'cell_info': :math:`m` by :math:`3`.
 It includes the x and y coordinate and the nuclei class for identified cells.

 The first two data should be stored in R matrix format.
 For gene expression count matrix, column names should be gene names.

-In the following, we conduct the analysis on 10x Visium human breast cancer FFPE data and  as two examples to show the functions for the implementation of iIMPACT.

 Files can be downloaded from 'data' folder on the Dropbox: https://www.dropbox.com/scl/fo/em51owbpda4id0rnnin1x/h?dl=0&rlkey=nk9kc38ghs9wdjpqno7k3e1qp